StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-Understanding-Device-Drivers.md

 ### Closing Devices

 The Stratify OS drivers keep track of how many file descriptors have access to a device.
 If close() is called while other file descriptors are still open, it will leave the device enabled.
-If close() is called and there are no other referencing file descriptors, the device will be powered off.
+If close() is called and there are no other referencing file descriptors, the device will be powered off (PIO--aka GPIO--devices are an exception to this behavior).

 For example, the PWM output will stop oscillating and power off when all PWM devices are closed as illustrated below.

-PIO (aka GPIO) devices are an exception to this behavior.
-PIO peripherals are always on and maintain their state even after all references are closed.

 ````c
 #include <unistd.h>